 As for the UK, the main areas at risk include the South West and North East coastlines, but to understand the seriousness of the issue at hand, it is worth focusing on the Holderness coastline of Yorkshire in particular.
 The coastline is the fastest eroding coastline in all of Europe, retreating 1.5m every year according to a report by Eurosion in 2007.
 Dozens of homes have disappeared over the past decade and entire towns are at risk despite local initiatives to reduce the impacts of coastal erosion.
 But what does coastal erosion leading to the destruction of houses have to do with climate change?

 Well, it is quite simple actually.
-Climate change leads to rising sea-levels, as already discussed, and this will therefore result in increased rates of coastal erosion.
+Climate change leads to rising sea levels, as already discussed, and this will therefore result in increased rates of coastal erosion.
 According to the British Geological Survey, ‘when these two factors are combined it will have the effect of focusing wave energy closer to the shore and cliff faces, leading to increased rates of coastal erosion in areas where cliffs are composed of soft rocks’.
 It is also worth noting that climate change also leads to more extreme weather events such as storms and heavy rainfall in this part of the world, and this amalgamation of factors will worsen rates of erosion resulting in more homes being at risk of destruction.
-More than 312,000 people live on this coastline and whilst not all of them live in such close proximity to the sea, many choose to, but this choice may no longer be a luxury in the coming years.
+More than 312,000 people live on this coastline and whilst not all of them live in such proximity to the sea, many choose to, but this choice may no longer be a luxury in the coming years.

 So the question remains: How do we respond to such a threat?
-Well, potential responses are of course varied, they will inevitably be very costly and will require even more international co-operation which has proven difficult in the past due to competing interests of nation states.
+Well, potential responses are of course varied, they will inevitably be very costly and will require even more international co-operation which has proven difficult in the past due to competing interests of nation-states.
 One way of adapting to the threats faced is by strengthening sea defences and building homes further inland but this fails to tackle the problem, rather it only reacts to it.
-In a 2000 report, the Center for Climate and Energy Solutions concluded that ‘major coastal cities such as New Orleans, Miami, New York, and Washington, DC, will have to upgrade flood defences and drainage systems or risk adverse consequences’.
-These strategies therefore should be used in conjunction with mitigation strategies which aim at decreasing the rate of global warming.
+In a 2000 report, the Center for Climate and Energy Solutions concluded that ‘major coastal cities such as New Orleans, Miami, New York, and Washington, DC, will have to upgrade flood defences and drainage systems or risk-averse consequences’.
+These strategies therefore should be used in conjunction with mitigation strategies that aim at decreasing the rate of global warming.